The amount available depends on:

 - the fees charged by the learning provider

-Learning providers may charge more than the maximum loan available, and the learner will have been made aware of this.
-Learners are required to self-fund any difference between their Advanced Learner Loans and their course fee, which must be arranged with their learning provider.
+Learning providers may charge more than the maximum loan available.
+The learner will need to self-fund any difference between their loan and their course fee.

 The student can only apply once for an Access to Higher Education course.